-Members of the Board Oregon Institute of Technology Ashland, Oregon
+Members of the Board Oregon Institute of Technology Klamath Falls, Oregon

-Report on the Audit of the Financial Statements
+Report on the Audit of the Financial Statements Opinions

-Opinions

-We have audited the accompanying financial statements of the business-type activities and the discretely presented component unit of Oregon Institute of Technology, as of and for the years ended June 30, 2023 and 2022, and the related notes to the financial statements, which collectively comprise Oregon Institute of Technology's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities and the aggregate discretely presented component unit of Oregon Institute of Technology (the University), as of and for the years ended June 30, 2024 and 2023, and the related notes to the financial statements, which collectively comprise Oregon Institute of Technology's basic financial statements as listed in the table of contents.

-In our opinion, based on our audits and the reports of the other auditors, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and the discretely presented component unit of Oregon Institute of Technology, as of June 30, 2023 and 2022, and the respective changes in financial position, and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, based on our audits and the report of the other auditors, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and the aggregate discretely presented component unit of Oregon Institute of Technology, as of June 30, 2024 and 2023, and the respective changes in financial position, and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-We did not audit the financial statements of the discretely presented component unit, Oregon Tech Foundation, which represent 100% of the assets, net position, and revenues of the discretely presented component unit as of June 30, 2023 and 2022.
-Those statements were audited by other auditors whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for the Oregon Tech Foundation is based solely on the reports of the other auditors.
+We did not audit the financial statements of the discretely presented component unit, Oregon Tech Foundation, which represent 100% of the assets, net position, and revenues of the discretely presented component unit as of June 30, 2024 and 2023.
+Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for the Oregon Tech Foundation, is based solely on the report of the other auditors.